 He is currently the Principal Guest Conductor of the Vienna Chamber Orchestra, which he has been conducting regularly since 2004, at the Vienna Konzerthaus as well as on numerous tours within Europe, to Asia and South America.

-Since 2009 Joji Hattori is also the Music Director of the Open-Air Summer Festival in Schloss Kittsee.
+From 2009 to 2021, Joji Hattori was the Music Director of the Open-Air Opera/Operetta Summer Festival in Schloss Kittsee.
 As violinist he performs every year at the Lauenen Chamber Concerts (Switzerland) of which he is the Artistic Director.

 From 2007 to 2008 Joji Hattori served as Principal Resident Conductor of the Opera House in Erfurt and from 2014 to 2018 he was Principal Guest Conductor and Co-Artistic Director of the Balearic Symphony Orchestra in Palma de Mallorca.